Funai Castle

 Funai Castle (府内城, Funai-jō) is a 16th-century castle, located in Ōita city, Ōita Prefecture, Japan.
 It was built by Ōtomo Sōrin in 1562, who owned much of the surrounding Kyūshū island.
-The castle was originally built with several turrets (yagura), all of which were burnt down with the three story donjon in 1743.
-The covered bridge that led to the castle over its moat, as well as several turrets, were rebuilt in the 20th century.
-Original remains include part of the wall and the moat.
+The castle was originally built with several turrets (yagura), all of which were burnt down with the three-story donjon in 1743.
+Some parts of the castle were rebuilt in the 1800’s, including two of the turrets which still stand today.
+The covered bridge that led to the castle over its moat, as well as three more turrets and the main castle gate, were rebuilt in the 20th century.
+Original remains also include parts of the stone and plaster walls, as well as the moat.